hirefire/hirefire-resource-ruby/README.md

 Requires [Docker](https://www.docker.com/) and [mise](https://mise.jdx.dev/).
 PostgreSQL, MongoDB, Redis, and RabbitMQ for the macro tests run in containers, and mise installs the pinned Ruby versions from `.tool-versions`. `bin/services up` starts them on Docker-assigned free host ports recorded in a git-ignored `.env` (read by the test suite). `bin/services down` stops them and removes `.env`.
 Because the ports are assigned fresh at startup, multiple worktrees can run side by side without conflicting with each other or with any system-wide databases.

 - Run `bin/setup` to prepare the environment.
-- Run `bin/services up` / `bin/services down` to start / stop the database containers.
+- Run `bin/services up` / `bin/services down` to start / stop PostgreSQL, MongoDB, Redis, and RabbitMQ.
 - See `rake -T` for common tasks (`rake check`, `rake format`, `rake test`).

 ## Release